phylotastic/datelifedocker/README.md

 For more tips see [how-do-i-get-into-a-docker-containers-shell](https://stackoverflow.com/questions/30172605/how-do-i-get-into-a-docker-containers-shell) and [15-docker-commands-you-should-know](https://towardsdatascience.com/15-docker-commands-you-should-know-970ea5203421).

   <li> 2.5.
-After building and making changes, you can push (if you have permissions) the new <code>datelife</code> docker image to docker hub with:
+After building and making changes, you can push (if you have permissions) the new <code>datelife</code> Docker image to Docker hub with:
   </li><br>

 ```shell